What We Do

 Key topics that we cover

-• We provide further information about available resources and leadership training.
-This section also covers how to talk safely with young people, strategies around policies on speaking with young people, and external resources for community leaders.
-Toolkits are emailed out to all participants following the workshop.
+We provide information on where to find further information and resources for families.
+For professional development training workshops this is also where we cover how to talk safely with young people, strategies around policies on speaking with tamariki, rangatahi and whānau, and external resources for community leaders.

 How to book a workshop